 October 2024

-All has been felt, by some, all has been gone through, by all.
 I am weary.
-What to me, amid the soft peace of this distant corner and the glow of the evening, that three metres below, hidden by the bags waiting to be loaded, a diesel generator suddenly thrusts vast grey plumes upwards, groaning in unearthly shouts, as though no such engine had been on earth before, and were the first to sing its foul tune of accumulating despair.
+What to me, amid the soft peace of this distant corner and the glow of the evening, that three metres below, hidden by the bags waiting to be loaded, a diesel generator suddenly thrusts vast grey plumes upwards, groaning in unearthly shouts, as though no such engine had been on Earth before, and were the first to sing its foul tune of accumulating despair.
 All this has been, and continues to be, endlessly repeated, with the hope that it will last forever, as though decreed and ordained, to lead humanity forward.
-But into what?
-It stirs my wrath.
-Yes…wrath!

 Such thoughts would never have come to me once, in that time when I too was aflame like the sunset and my heart sang an entirely different tune, like a songbird.
 There is no doubt now, all can see that everything has faded, all life has paled.
 The light that gives life colour, depth and meaning, the light that comes from all our hearts, is dying within me and many others.
 Not dead yet, it feebly smoulders on, giving no light, no warmth.

-I am walking near a Scottish loch in winter, and the earth and sky are one unvarying milky hue, yet there is no haar and there is no light.
-Not even the great hills that surround me stand out in the general whiteness.
-Distance is impossible to judge, everything looks both close and indistinct.
-I walk swiftly over the ice that covers the mosses (ice still formed in those days) and except for my own heavy breathing cannot hear a sound.
-I remember the first thrill of early spring, when the rain comes softly, and the hard ground begins to ease.
-I remember the glad tremor of my heart, that feeling which unexpectedly springs up and then grows, uncomprehended by me, but vividly remembered now.
-It drew me forwards then, as if there was a strong flood of gladness within me, without explaining the reason it brought such pleasure, for why should it?
-It was like a swiftly opening flower, a sweetly bubbling burn, a pleasant shock, like the love of some Natural wonder sparkling unexpectedly in the spirit, bewilderingly radiant.
+I walk swiftly over the ice covered mosses and, except for my own heavy breathing, cannot hear a sound.
+I think about the thrill of early spring, when the rain comes softly, and the hard ground begins to ease.
+I remember the glad tremor of my heart, that feeling which unexpectedly springs up, uncomprehended, but vividly remembered now.
+It drew me forwards then, like a strong flood of gladness within me, without explaining the reason it brought me such pleasure, for why should it?
+It was like a swiftly opening flower, a sweetly bubbling burn, a pleasant shock, like the love of some natural wonder sparkling unexpectedly in the spirit, bewilderingly radiant.

 The voluptuous melancholy, the tender thoughts, the smiles and looks that pierce our souls are above words.
 We sit in silence, heads bowed against the weight of feeling.
 I cannot forget it.